Search:

 An illusion, a drop of dew, a bubble,

-A dream, a flash of lightning, a cloud --
+A dream, a flash of lightning, a cloud—

 See conditioned things as such!

-Through this positive potential may sentient beings
+Through this merit may sentient beings

 Attain the state of all-seeing, subdue the foe of faults,